core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## CoAP Option Numbers Registry ## {#iana-coap-options}

-IANA is asked to enter the following option numbers to the "CoAP Option Numbers" registry defined in {{RFC7252}} within the "CoRE Parameters" registry.
+IANA is asked to enter the following option number to the "CoAP Option Numbers" registry within the "CoRE Parameters" registry group.

 \[